orb-lang/espalier/doc/md/spec.md

 # Spec

-  A small test harness to exercise our fresh Node class.
+  A small test harness to exercise our fresh Node class\.

 ### includes